AdobeDocs/campaign-standard.en/help/channels/using/managing-landing-page-form-data.md

    ![](assets/lp_multiple-checkboxes.png)

-Once the landing page is published, the user can select multiple checkboxes to subscribe to several newsletters from the same page.
+Once the landing page is published, the users can select multiple checkboxes to subscribe to several newsletters from the same page.

 ## Agreement checkbox {#agreement-checkbox}